 Competent authority: National Agency of Drug and Food Control, BADAN POM (BPOM).

-Products: Medicines, traditional medicine, food supplements, cosmetics, processed food, certain raw materials.
+Products: Medicines, traditional medicine, food supplements, cosmetics, processed food, and certain raw materials.

 Code type: GS1 2D Data Matrix (authentication) or QR code (identification)